-You should see a number of records showing with an “Imported on” label with the date.
+You should see a number of records showing with an “Imported on” label and date.
 These items do not show under Contacts yet.

-- From the left side, click the “Imported on” label.
+- From the left navigation panel, click the “Imported on” label.

-- Select the records would like to add to contacts.
+- Select the records you would like to add to contacts.

 You can do this individually or select all.